mu-semtech/mu-project/README.md

     save_mail(msg['From'], msg['Date'], msg['Subject'], content)
 ```

-As you can see the mail_helpers contain 2 functions, 1 to iterate over all emails in a mailbox and the other to save a single email to the triple store.
+As you can see the mail_helpers contain 2 functions, one to iterate over all emails in a mailbox and the other to save a single email to the triple store.
 Easy peasy!

 Next we create `web.py`.
 For more information on how the python template can be used you can visit: https://github.com/mu-semtech/mu-python-template.
 I created the following method to process all mails:
 ```python